Are you looking for an answer on how to bottle feed newborn twins at the same time?

 You can prop your twins over the Twin Z Pillow (like you would do tummy time) so each hand is free to burp them at the same time.

 OR if you don’t have a Twin Z Pillow, then try this…

 Do you have one who is easier to burp than the other?

 If you answered yes, then burp that one first and move on to the next.
-If you answered no, then make sure your twins are propped up in an upright position (like in a bouncer seat) and burp one at a time.
+If you answered no, ensure your twins are propped upright (like in a bouncer seat) and burp one at a time.
 This method always worked for me.

 How do you bottle feed twins at night?